Fish Lab word cloud based on titles from about 40 recent papers.

 Personality, cerebral lateralization and cognition

 Contrary to what most people think, primates are not the only animals that show cerebral lateralization (e.g. handedness), or individual personality traits.
-Paolo, Flavia and Iestyn are all inviestigating the link between these traits and cognition in rainbowfish and guppies
+We can always come up with new projects inviestigating the link between these traits and cognition in rainbowfish and guppies

-Joni is studying the smooth stingray population of Jervis Bay with relation to their use of the Woollamia Boat ramp area where fishermen have been provisioning the stingrays for over 30 years.
+We have been studying the smooth stingray population of Jervis Bay with relation to their use of the Woollamia Boat ramp area where fishermen have been provisioning fishes with rec fish scraps for over 30 years.
 Research suggests provisioning can cause changes to natural behaviours and habituation, improper nutrition and overfeeding, and changes to population structure and trophic balance.
-No population assessment for the smooth stingrays of Jervis Bay has been conducted as yet, and Joni aims to achieve this.
-Additionally, assessment of the stingrays’ reliance on the provisioning site will be assessed, along with the social interactions between conspecifics in response to a food stimulus.
+While we know quite a bit on how stingrays have responsed, we still have little idea how the rest of the ecosystem is impacted.

 Pain perception and sentience in fish